rjsaidi/Welcome-to-DATA-110/README.md

 - Use these notes to get started: [**Unit 8 Notes - Continuous Variables with DS Labs and Interactivity with Highcharter**](./Data110_unit8.pdf)
 - Use this Quarto document to explore detailed data visualizations using continuous variables and including interactivity:
      - [DS Labs and Highcharter](./DS_Labs_and_Highcharter.rmd)
-- Use the course datasets to access the **nations** dataset for your homework assignment.
+- You will need the **nations** dataset from the course datasets for your homework assignment.

 ## Unit 9 - Webscraping
 This unit will explore the ethics of webscraping and how to scrape appropriate websites.